bedawi/trekstor-s11b/hid-multitouch-20200208/README.md

 ## Summary

 In some kernel versions loading the hid_multitouch driver/kernel module causes problems with the Trekstor S11B keyboard cover's touchpad.
 The problem can be solved by compiling a newer version of the hid_multitouch module.
+The files used here come from [Linux Torvalds' Kernel repository](https://github.com/torvalds/linux/tree/master/drivers/hid).

 This problem is usually solved by a system update.
 On Fedora 31 there is no need to install this module, because a system update fixes the issue.
 On Ubuntu 19.10 (with Kernel 5.3.0-29-generic) the problem exists and this kernel module can solve it.